drninkeo/webserver-time/README.md

 - Click on the time display to switch beetween UTC, Local Time and UTC & Local Time
 - A switch in the header of the script can be used to toggle the time display on mobile devices on and off

+## History:

+### Version 1.0

+- UTC and Local Time supportet (Click on the time display to switch)
+- Switch for time display on mobile devices (located in the header of the script)